smarter-sh/community/github-management/org-owners-guide.md

 situations where a repo may have mixed content (such as repos that contain both code and documentation living alongside each other).

-For clarity, here is the guidance for Kubernetes GitHub organizations:
+For clarity, here is the guidance for Smarter GitHub organizations:
 - If a repo contains only code, it should be licensed under the [Apache License, Version 2.0].
 - If a repo contains only documentation, it should be licensed under the